MaRDI4NFDI/.github/.github/ISSUE_TEMPLATE/MaRDI_feature_request.md

 ---

 **New feature description in words**:
-(What is the new feature about and why is it benefitial to the users)
+(What is the new feature about and why is it beneficial to the users)

 **TODOS**:
-(In technical terms suggestions what has to be done to implement the feature.)
+(In technical terms, suggestions what has to be done to implement the feature.)
 -
 -
 -